-Internet marketers, bloggers and small businesses often use web-conferencing to connect with their customers.
-This is a powerful medium to reach out to the consumers, peers and business partners.
+Internet marketers, bloggers, developers and small businesses often use custom web-conferencing applications in various forms to connect with their customers and remote working teams.
+This is such a powerful medium to reach out to the consumers, peers and business partners.
 Webinars are used in different sectors (professional, educational, entertainment, media) for different purposes.
 When it comes to web-conferencing software, both commercial and free options are available to the consumers.
-If you're an individual or a small business looking to implement web-conferencing solution at minimum cost, here's a list of some free webinar software used by large number of people.
+If you're an individual or a small business looking to implement web-conferencing solution at minimum cost, here's a list of some of the best and free webinar software used by large number of people.
+You can try out each one of these webinar software and can opt for the most user friendly option that suits your business needs.

 MeetingBurner: It's one of the most popular free web-conferencing software.
 Simply create a free account and you can get started instantly to launch your first webinar.
 Integration with conferencing lines and Skype, topped with fast screen sharing makes it a quite robust and reliable service.
 Integrated analytics data lets you optimize your webinar session in real-time.